Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2017-07-01-preview/types.md

 ## ArmServiceTypeHealthPolicy
 ### Properties
-* **maxPercentUnhealthyPartitionsPerService**: int: The maximum percentage of partitions per service allowed to be unhealthy before your application is considered in error.
+* **maxPercentUnhealthyPartitionsPerService**: int {minValue: 0, maxValue: 100}: The maximum percentage of partitions per service allowed to be unhealthy before your application is considered in error.
-* **maxPercentUnhealthyReplicasPerPartition**: int: The maximum percentage of replicas per partition allowed to be unhealthy before your application is considered in error.
+* **maxPercentUnhealthyReplicasPerPartition**: int {minValue: 0, maxValue: 100}: The maximum percentage of replicas per partition allowed to be unhealthy before your application is considered in error.
-* **maxPercentUnhealthyServices**: int: The maximum percentage of services allowed to be unhealthy before your application is considered in error.
+* **maxPercentUnhealthyServices**: int {minValue: 0, maxValue: 100}: The maximum percentage of services allowed to be unhealthy before your application is considered in error.

 ## ArmServiceTypeHealthPolicyMap
 ### Properties